 The above tables provide a graphical presentation of the analysis that was done.
 Figure 1.1 shows the categories of costs to be forecasted and their forecasted or projected values.
 Figure 1.2 shows the products amounts (in units) that are expected to be sold in the period of one year and their prices.
 To come up with a projection of the units, the percentage market share was multiplied with the total target market population.
 The two products being sold, Diabetic Insurance and Millennials Insurance, and their prices are indicated in figure 1.2.

 The cost of goods sold was estimated at 25% of the total sales price of each product, translating to a 25% share in the product revenues projected.
-Some factors such as inflation are sure that they will exist in the year of projection, but for the purpose of simplification, it was held constant and taken care of since most of the projected amounts are stated at their upper levels.
+Some factors such as inflation are held constant.
 It is expected that there might be some little deviation of the real cost from the forecast values depending on various factors as listed below.

 Changes in personnel either through promotions, demotions, turnover, and layoffs, etc.